mInhazul75/mInhazul75/README.md

 I am an professional software developer with 3 years experience in tech industries.
 I enjoy meeting new people and hearing new perspectives.
 Reach out if you want to talk to me about emerging tech, creating software products .

-Huge love for Node.js, React.js, Laravel, Everything API,and System Architecture.
-Currently,  I'm open to work and employment opportunities .
+Huge love for Node.js, React.js, Php , Laravel, Everything API,and System Architecture.
+Currently,
+I'm open to work and employment opportunities .